Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Hold down buttons to keep corresponding abilities activated.
 Cooldown starts after the player lets go of the buttons.
 			"Human Mode"				"1"

+			// Human-controlled Mutant Tanks must wait this long before using their range ability again.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0
+			// Maximum: 99999
+			// --
+			// Keywords:
+			// "never"/"disabled"/"false"/"off"/"no" - 0 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Human Range Cooldown"			"0"

+			// Human-controlled Mutant Tanks must wait this long before using their rock ability again.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0
+			// Maximum: 99999
+			// --
+			// Keywords:
+			// "never"/"disabled"/"false"/"off"/"no" - 0 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Human Rock Cooldown"			"0"

 			// The ability can only activate in open areas.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: This setting can be overridden for specific players.